Seekh kebab: Description

-Seekh kebabs are soft and succulent, seasoned with various spices such as ginger, garlic, green chilli pepper, powdered chilli and garam masala, as well as lemon juice, coriander/cilantro and mint leaves.
+Seekh kebabs are soft and succulent, seasoned with various spices such as ginger, garlic, green chilli pepper, powdered chilli and garam masala, as well as lemon juice, coriander (cilantro) and mint leaves.
 Sometimes extra fats are added to further enhance the flavor.
-Seekh kebabs are typically served with raita, salad, onion slices, lemon wedges or green chutney and eaten with naan breads or parathas.
+Seekh kebabs are typically served with raita, salad, onion slices, lemon wedges or green chutney and eaten with naans or parathas.

-Some popular seekh kebabs variants are gola kabab, tunde ke kabab, kakori kebab and gilafi seekh kebab.
-Vegetarian seekh kebabs popular in India are made with beans, carrots, potatoes, cauliflowers and green peas.
+Some well-known seekh kebab variants are gola kabab, tunde ke kabab, kakori kebab and gilafi seekh kebab.
+Vegetarian seekh kebabs common in India are made with beans, carrots, potatoes, cauliflower and green peas.